bonkmaykrQ/firestar/README.md

 ![](https://files.worlio.com/users/bonkmaykr/http/git/embed/firestar.png)

-Firestar is a mod manager for WipEout 2048 which automatically handles sorting mods by priority and repacking game assets based on selected add-on packs.
-It runs on a desktop/laptop computer and aims to allow easy installation of mods for users who have only a surface level understanding of hacking the PSVita.
+**Firestar is a cross-platform Java-based mod manager for WipEout 2048**, which runs on a desktop/laptop computer and aims to allow easy installation of mods for users with very little hassle.
+It is compatible with both real PSVita hardware, as well as emulators.

 ## Get Started: [>> CLICK HERE <<](https://git.worlio.com/bonkmaykr/firestar/wiki)